Transferring Procedural Knowledge across Commonsense Tasks: Automatic Story Labeling

-\textbf{Noun Phrase Detection} We first extract nouns and noun phrases from every sentence in the story using the TRIPS~\cite{Allen2017BroadCD} parser.
+the TRIPS~\cite{Allen2017BroadCD} parser.
 TRIPS infers a logical form for each sentence and then constructs a tiered ontology that assigns each word to several specific ontology classes based on its semantic information.
 We manually pick eleven ontology classes (see appendix) and extract all nouns belonging to the classes as possible participants.
 For the noun phrase participants, we combine participants sharing the same semantic roles in the sentence.
 This approach allows us to extract composite concepts like ``dog cage'', and even rare phrases like ``guinea pig cage''.

 \textbf{Core Role Detection} TRIPS divides semantic roles into two groups: core roles indicate a relation between participants, while relational roles indicate lexical item definitions such as adjectives and adverbs.
 We select nine core roles in which a participant is engaged in a dynamic proposition (see appendix), and only keep the participants involved in core roles.